RobertoCGarcia/init-drupal-builtstory/README.md

 # Gulp

-By default, the gulp watcher started in mbio theme.
+By default, the gulp watcher started in builtstory theme.
 To change the theme, you need to change ENV variable in gulp service, inside docker-compose.yml file `GULP_THEME: cpl_base` -> `GULP_THEME: [theme]` and run